Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 There is a configuration file, although it works a little differently than /etc/apt/sources.list.
 The pip.conf file (described [here](http://www.pip-installer.org/en/latest/configuration.html)) can be used to set the default value of the command line arguments.
 **End**

-- If I use djangopypi2 then I will need to modify website texts accordingly (e.g.: change the website header to "Mininet Repository" or something).

 ##### Use cases [moved [here](https://github.com/heryandi/gsoc2013-onl-mininet/wiki/Use-Cases)]

 #### First iteration (17 June - 5 July):